satwikkansal/python_blockchain_app/README.md

 <center> <figure> <img src="Graphs/qn_model.png" width="500"/> <figcaption> Figure 6: schema of our model</figcaption> </figure> </center>

-We obtained the service rate of the CPU by running a test in the setting to obtain the mean service time with all the blocks of the blockchain loaded in the cache, so that we didn't have the overhead introduced by the delay station on the CPU and the mean service time obtained results to be a good approximation of the CPU mean service time.
+We obtained the service rate of the CPU by running a test in the setting to obtain the mean service time with all the blocks of the blockchain loaded in the cache so that we didn't have the overhead introduced by the delay station on the CPU and the mean service time obtained results to be a good approximation of the CPU mean service time.
 Differently, for the disk and the delay station, we run the same test by using a python profiler named "cProfile" that provides the execution time of the different program functions.

 The routing of the system is deterministic.
 Each time a starting request arrives at the CPU, the CPU sets the "random" cache by forwarding the request to the disk and the delay station.
 Then, in the subsystem composed by disk and delay station, the request iterates for each block, that is read and added to the cache, so, since the cache size is 19 blocks, the request goes back from the delay station to the disk 18 times, and then goes back to the CPU.